User Agreement for PayPal Services

-10.35 To redeem an Offer, you must first save it to your PayPal account.
+10.33 To redeem an Offer, you must first save it to your PayPal account.
 Some Offers are saved automatically.
 The Offer applies to your next eligible purchase made through your PayPal account at the offering merchant, unless you mark the Offer for later use.
-Some Offers may apply to in-store checkout transactions, while other may be used solely for online transactions.
+Some Offers may apply to in-store checkout transactions, while others may be used solely for online transactions.

 11.1 If you receive a notice that a payment has been sent through PayPal to you, you cannot access those funds until you open an account.
-Your account must use the email address you received the notice to.
+Your account must use the email address or mobile number you received the notice to.

 Obligations when receiving funds

-11.2 If you receive funds through our Services you must:
+11.2 If you receive funds through our Services you:

-- Pay any applicable fees for receiving the funds into your account;
+- must pay any applicable fees for receiving the funds into your account;

-- Not ask the buyer to send you the payment through a Personal Transaction if you sell goods or services; and
+- must not ask the buyer to send you the payment through a Personal Transaction if you sell goods or services; and

 - represent and warrant that you will not impose a surcharge or any other fee for accepting our Services as a payment method that exceeds the amount you pay us for that payment as a percentage of your total price.